María Corina Machado: 2023 presidential primary elections

 On 14 August 2022, Machado confirmed her participation in the 2023 Unitary Platform presidential primaries.
 During the primaries, Machado positioned herself against the technical assistance of the National Electoral Council (CNE) in the election, alleging that CNE is part of a "criminal system".
 In the same way, she defended the return to manual voting.
 On 15 March 2023, she officially began her campaign tour of the country, in the state of Mérida.
 During her pre-campaign, Machado maintained criticism towards the traditional opposition leadership, mainly the Democratic Action, Justice First, A New Era, and Popular Will parties.
 She made it clear that she was willing to negotiate an exit from Chavismo to achieve a transition.

 On 30 June 2023, Machado was disqualified for fifteen years by the comptroller general of Venezuela after a request from the politician José Brito.
 The comptroller linked her to alleged crimes by Juan Guaidó and accused her of supporting sanctions during the Venezuelan crisis.
 Analysts determined that the accusation of having participated in the interim was incoherent, taking into account that she was not a member of the 2015 opposition National Assembly (being prevented by a disqualification from the Comptroller's Office), in addition to never having been appointed in any position in Guaidó's interim government.
 The United Nations, the Organization of American States, the European Union and numerous countries condemned Machado's disqualification.
-The European Parliament called the ban "arbitrary and politically fabricated", and the Associated Press noted that banning opposition politicians from elections was a frequent tactic used by the government.
+The European Parliament called the ban "arbitrary and politically fabricated", and the Associated Press wrote that banning opposition politicians from elections was a frequent tactic used by the government.

 On 26 October 2023, after winning the primary elections, the National Primary Commission proclaimed Machado as the unitary presidential candidate of the opposition.
 Machado's 15-year disqualification was confirmed by the Supreme Tribunal of Justice in January 2024.
 The court said the disqualification was "for being involved... in the corruption plot orchestrated by the usurper Juan Guaido", which had led to a "criminal blockade of the Bolivarian Republic of Venezuela, as well as the shameless dispossession of the companies and wealth of the Venezuelan people abroad, with the complicity of corrupt governments".
 Machado named Corina Yoris as her alternate.
 Yoris was unable to register as a candidate and Edmundo González Urrutia was chosen as her replacement.